 Aquatic Plant Management

-Dane County Land and Water Resources through its Water Resource Engineering Division manages an Aquatic Plant Harvesting Program for county waters, with support from the Dane County Office of Lakes and Watersheds and the Administration Division.
-Harvesting follows permit requirements from the Wisconsin Department of Natural Resources and approved Aquatic Plant Management Plans for each waterbody.
-A variety of elected officials, municipal leaders, and county commissions and committees are very interested in this program.
+Dane County Land and Water Resources, through its Water Resource Engineering Division, manages an Aquatic Plant Harvesting Program for county waters, with support from the Dane County Office of Lakes and Watersheds and the Administration Division.
+Harvesting follows permit requirements from the Wisconsin Department of Natural Resources (WDNR) and approved Aquatic Plant Management Plans for each waterbody.

-Adhering to DNR requirements and operating within the county's limited budget, the county's policy is to cut and harvest Eurasian water milfoil and other invasives to help provide for reasonable use of the lakes for boating, fishing and swimming, and lake level management, while preserving the health and balance of the lake ecosystem.
+Adhering to DNR requirements, the county's policy is to cut and harvest Eurasian water milfoil and other invasives to help provide for reasonable recreational use of the lakes for boating, fishing and swimming, and lake level management, while preserving the health and balance of the lake ecosystem.
+Also, aquatic plant cutting in the Yahara River is performed for flood mitigation.
 Harvested plants are hauled by truck to remote compost sites.

 Current plant harvester locations, harvesting priority maps, and other aquatic plant management information can be found on the Dane County Water Resource Engineering website.